Samsung to unveil Galaxy M32 5G in India on Aug 25

-New Delhi, Aug 19 (IANS) With an aim to empower users with 5G-enabled smartphones, Samsung on Thursday announced that it is all set to launch Galaxy M32 5G in India on August 25.
+New Delhi: With an aim to empower users with 5G-enabled smartphones, Samsung on Thursday announced that it is all set to launch Galaxy M32 5G in India on August 25.

 Galaxy M32 5G will be Samsung's second 5G smartphone in the Galaxy M series, after the recently launched Galaxy M42 5G.